superflows-dev/react-commentview/README.md

 - mediaConvertRole: Media convert role
 - showEdit: Flag, which sets the visility of the edit button (edit button changes the mode from view to edit) (optional)
 - showDelete: Flag, which sets the visibility of the delete button (optional)
+- showCancel: Flag, which sets the visibility of the cancel button (cancel button changes the mode from edit to view) (optional)
 - cdnPrefix: If you bucket is behind a cdn, then explicitly provide a prefix, (optional)
 - onSubmit: Submit callback
 - onDelete: Delete callback